LNG Canada

 LNG Canada Development Inc. is an industrial joint venture established to construct a liquefied natural gas (LNG) export terminal in Kitimat, British Columbia, Canada.
 The consortium is led by Shell and also includes Petronas, PetroChina, Mitsubishi Corporation, and Korea Gas.
-The Kitimat terminal will export LNG produced in the Montney Formation near Dawson Creek, B.C by the project's partners.
+The Kitimat terminal exports LNG produced in the Montney Formation near Dawson Creek, B.C., by the project's partners.

 Outline of the project

 The total investment, estimated at $40 billion, was approved on October 1, 2018, by the shareholders of the project, which are subsidiaries of five international companies: Shell Plc.
 (40%, lead partner), of the UK and Netherlands; Petronas (25%), of Malaysia; PetroChina Co.
 Ltd. (15%), of China; Mitsubishi Corp.
 (15%), of Japan; and Korea Gas Corporation (5%) of Korea.

-The project will initially export LNG from two processing units, or "trains," totaling 14 million tonnes per annum (mtpa) of natural gas, and that, ultimately, the project may add two more trains and increase total production to 26 mtpa.
+The project will initially export LNG from two processing units, or "trains," totaling 14 million tonnes per year (mtpa) of natural gas, and that, ultimately, the project may add two more trains and increase total production to 26 mtpa.

 The Final Investment Decision for the LNG Canada project has been considered a significant step not only for Canada's energy industry but also for the global LNG industry, as natural gas, including its liquefied form, is being used more and more extensively to fuel power plants, petrochemical plants and natural gas distribution pipelines to homes and offices, as well as to fuel various transport modes such as ocean shipping.

 When completed, LNG Canada will likely be the first Canadian terminal to export LNG overseas, whereas several LNG liquefaction and export terminals are already operating on the Gulf and Atlantic coasts of the United States, with others being planned, including on the US west coast (see List of LNG terminals).

 Within ten days of the announcement of the investment decision, two Japanese gas utilities, Toho Gas and Tokyo Gas, signed heads of agreement for LNG purchasing contracts over 15 and 13 years, respectively, with a subsidiary of one of the LNG Canada partners and shareholders, i.e. Mitsubishi.

 The scope of the facility includes: